Hardi-St/WordClock_LDR_MLX/README.md

 # Word Clock LDR brightness control MobaLedLib Extension

-The library adds a LDR brightness control for the Word Clock to then MobaLedLib.
+The library adds a LDR brightness control for the Word Clock to the MobaLedLib.

 More information see https://wiki.mobaledlib.de.